acomminos/Jumble/README.md

 Prior to the release of Jumble, all implementations of the Mumble protocol on Android have been using the same non-free code developed by @pcgod.
 To ensure the unencumbered use of Jumble, no sources or derivatives will be copied from that project.

+As Jumble becomes more stable, new releases will start getting versioned and tagged.

 Projects using Jumble
 ---------------------